lance27866854/Travel-Planner/README.md

 ```

 **<font color=#bf2222>Solution：</font>**
-I am going to give one possible solution of this problem.
-Because this kind of question is to optimize rather than give a specific answear, there must be various way to solve it.
-(You might also think of using supervised learning algo, but the problem is data collection.)
-So uhm, the following only represents my perspective toward this problem and it's absolutely not the best answer.
-But I am quite confident to my solution because I got 91 points (out of 100) in this assignment, ha.
+Rather than giving a specific answer, things become challenging as it requires us to find the possible optimum within limited time.
+So there must be a variety of ways to solve it.
+(You might also think of using reinforced learning algorithm, but the problem is the environment is not fixed.)
+We are going to give one solution for this problem.
+It's definitely not the best solution:

-I use a simple list of steps to show how I optimize the answer:
-1. Build the all-pair minimum distance
+1. Build the all-pair minimum distance.
-2. Continuously call the <font color=#bf2222>find_path()</font> function until the time budget are rather depleted
+2. Continuously call the <font color=#bf2222>find_path()</font> function until the time budget are rather depleted.

 Let us focus on the <font color=#bf2222>find_path()</font> function, which is the most important part of this project.
-First, I use BFS to simulate the process of greedly going through all nodes, and try to find the best route based on the formula **(steps from start nodes + neighbor ports)×happiness** by covering improper results again and again.
+First, I use BFS algorithm to simulate the process of greedly going through all nodes, and trying to find the best route based on the formula **(steps from start nodes + neighbor ports)×happiness** by covering improper results again and again.
 ```clike=
 //BFS
 while(!path_tree.empty()){